karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** List of test frameworks you want to use.
 Typically, you will set this to `['jasmine']`, `['mocha']` or `['qunit']`...

-Please note just about all frameworks in Karma require an additional plugin/framework library to be installed (via NPM).
+Please note just about all frameworks in Karma require an additional plugin/framework library to be installed (via npm).

 Additional information can be found in [plugins].